Connect with others who understand.

 8. Keep a Sleep Diary

-Some MyHeartDiseaseTeam members have found it helpful to track their sleep patterns with a sleep diary.
-This can also be a useful resource to show to your doctor or specialist to highlight problem areas, which can help them better understand how they can assist you in getting enough sleep.
+Some members of MyHeartDiseaseTeam have found it helpful to track their sleep patterns with a sleep diary.
+Recording when you fall asleep, how often you wake up, and how rested you feel in the morning can help your doctor better understand how to assist you in getting enough sleep.

-Finding ways to relax the mind and body in the evening are important for setting yourself up for a good night’s sleep.
-Researchers have found that practicing meditation can help improve sleep quality and insomnia.
+Finding ways to relax the mind and body before bed can set you up for a good night’s sleep.
+Research has found that practicing meditation can help improve sleep quality and insomnia.

-Drinking herbal tea in the afternoon or evening may also help relaxation.
-According to Sleep Foundation, these six herbs that have been shown to improve sleep and help with relaxation:
+Drinking herbal tea in the afternoon or evening may also support rest.
+According to Sleep Foundation, these six herbs may help promote relaxation and better sleep:

 • Chamomile